-This methodology applies to project activities that install real-time leak detection systems on DX refrigeration equipment in retail stores to reduce leaks of hydrofluorocarbon (HFC) refrigerants.
-It is applicable in the United States.
+This methodology applies to project activities that install real-time leak detection systems on retail direct expansion refrigeration equipment to reduce leaks of hydrofluorocarbon (HFC) refrigerants.
+It is globally applicable.

-This methodology is applicable under the following conditions:
+This methodology is applicable where all of the following conditions are met: